DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 #### `startupSequenceManager.js`
 *   **@module startupSequenceManager:** Manages the application startup sequence using an XState machine.
+*   **Core Responsibilities:**
-*   **Core Responsibilities:** Initializes and runs the `startupMachine`, provides dependencies (GSAP, managers, config, etc.) to the FSM's context, and exposes an API for debug controls.
-Calls `_resetVisualsAndState` to set the initial P0 state.
+    *   Initializes and runs the `startupMachine`, provides dependencies (GSAP, managers, config, etc.) to the FSM's context, and exposes an API for debug controls.
+    *   Calls `_resetVisualsAndState` to set the initial P0 state.
+    *   Calls `_performThemeTransitionCleanup` before Phase 11 to remove temporary classes used during the P10 theme change animation, ensuring a clean final state.
 *   **XState v5 Critical Note:** This manager (and `startupMachine.js`) uses XState v5.
 Refer to v5 documentation for API details (e.g., `fromPromise`, actor subscription, event/context signatures in guards/actions).

 #### `startupMachine.js`